ATFutures/who3/README.md

         appropriate baseline levels of walking and cycling a reference, and uptake scenarios from surveys conducted in countries with high levels of walking and cycling.
-      - ‘Car diet’, a global, citywide scenario of multi-modal tranpsort change, showing reduced levels of driving following disincentives to own and use cars.
+      - ‘Car diet’, a global, citywide scenario of multi-modal transport change, showing reduced levels of driving following disincentives to own and use cars.
       - A global scenario of public transport uptake, linked to [SDG 11](https://sustainabledevelopment.un.org/sdg11).
-      - Locally specific scenarios, such as creation of car-free zones (meaning investment in car free city centres and other spaces) or reductions in car parking spaces.
+      - Locally specific scenarios, such as creation of car-free zones (meaning investment in car free city centers and other spaces) or reductions in car parking spaces.
         <!-- 1. **Health Impacts** This stage will extend the App to include the ability to select and compare scenarios, in terms both of changes in mobility patterns as well as associated health and economic terms. -->
 3.  **User and Adaptation Manuals** The final two stages will deliver